 When choosing a PFD or life jacket, it is important to note how it fits you; it should fit snug, but not too tight.
 It is important to check that your device is appropriate for your size and weight; a PFD that’s too small won’t keep you afloat and one that’s too big may not keep your head out of the water.
 Be aware of the additional safety features on children’s PFD’s, which should include a collar neck and head support, reflective tape for additional visibility, as well as a strap for between the legs to securely fasten the vest.

 Your device should be checked at the beginning of every season and on a regular on-going basis to make sure that it’s still in working condition.
-Perform buoyancy checks throughout the year by wading into water, ensuring the device doesn’t allow your chin to submerge.
+Perform buoyancy checks throughout the year by wading into the water, ensuring the device doesn’t allow your chin to submerge.
 Check the straps for signs of wear, and make sure that you store and care for the device properly.
-Ideal locations for PFD storage are easily accessible and well ventilated areas of the boat, away from any chemicals or gasoline.
-Neglected safety equipment runs the risk of wearing out faster and due to typically wet and warm environments, causing them to be unfit for use; lifejackets could start growing mould if not cared for properly.
-Your lifejackets need to be approved by Transport Canada, the Canadian Coast Guard or the Fisheries and Oceans of Canada in order to be deemed ‘serviceable’.
+Ideal locations for PFD storage are easily accessible and well-ventilated areas of the boat, away from any chemicals or gasoline.
+Neglected safety equipment runs the risk of wearing out faster and due to typically wet and warm environments, causing them to be unfit for use; life jackets could start growing mold if not cared for properly.
+Your life jackets need to be approved by Transport Canada, the Canadian Coast Guard or the Fisheries and Oceans of Canada in order to be deemed ‘serviceable’.
 To check if your PFD is approved, take a look at the label on the inside.